Little Fulford: Sir John Frederick Shelley, 10th Baronet (1884–1976)

 Sir John Frederick Shelley, 10th Baronet (1884–1976) (son and heir).
 High Sheriff of Devon in 1938.
-Shobrooke House was used during the Second World War by St Peter's Court, a preparatory school evacuated from Broadstairs, Kent, and at 4 a.m. on 23 January 1945 whilst full of 70 schoolboys and staff it was destroyed by fire, causing the death of two pupils.
+Shobrooke Park was used during the Second World War by St Peter's Court, a preparatory school evacuated from Broadstairs, Kent, and at 4 a.m. on 23 January 1945 whilst full of 70 schoolboys and staff the house was destroyed by fire, causing the death of two pupils.
 All the contents were lost, including all the Shelley family portraits and furniture.
 The gutted shell of the house was later demolished in the interests of safety.
 Two sets of gatepiers and the stone balustrades of the extensive terrace survive.
 In 2014 the Shelley Baronets still live in a house on the site.
 The formal gardens have been restored by the Shelley family and are opened to the public by appointment only.
-A large part of the landscaped park, known as Shobrooke Park, with a large lake is now open to the general public and also contains a cricket pitch.
+A large part of the landscaped park, also known as Shobrooke Park, with a large lake is now open to the general public and also contains a cricket pitch.

 Sir John Richard Shelley, 11th Baronet (born 1943)

-The owner of Shobrooke House in 2014 is Sir John Richard Shelley, 11th Baronet (born 1943), (grandson, son of John Shelley (born 1915), son of the 10th Baronet who predeceased his father).
+The owner of Shobrooke Park in 2014 is Sir John Richard Shelley, 11th Baronet (born 1943), (grandson, son of John Shelley (born 1915), son of the 10th Baronet who predeceased his father).
 He does not use the title.
 He is a retired Medical Doctor, a partner since 1974 in Shelley, Doddington and Gibb, Medical Practitioners, of South Molton, Devon.
 In 2014 he remains patron of St Luke's Chapel, Posbury, 4 miles south-west of Shobrooke, built in 1835 by his ancestor Richard Hippisley Tuckfield (died 1844).
 In 1965 he married Clare Bicknell, daughter of Claud Bicknell, OBE, of Newcastle upon Tyne, by whom he has two daughters, Diana and Helen.
 The heir to the baronetcy is his brother Thomas Shelley (born 1945) of Woodbridge in Suffolk.